THE CAROLYN JANE FOUNDATION

 The foundation believes that technology must complement teaching to support sustainable orthopaedic care, due to the complexity of the field.
 To advance this mission, the foundation works in partnership with CURE International to develop sustainable spine care at their center in Kijabe, Kenya.
 The foundation is also focused on providing medicine and community outreach in rural Alaska.
 It is the intent of the foundation to deploy the Alaskan solutions across Africa, and the African developments in remote Alaska.

 Today, access to basic orthopaedic care is a major factor preventing working people from earning a living or otherwise achieving hope and happiness.
 Unaddressed orthopaedic problems deprive children of childhood and adults of living a fulfilled life.
 In our modern health system, disability and dependence is epidemic, and in remote areas, an accident can mean life or death.
-The Carolyn Jane Foundation brings hope to change these problems.
+The Carolyn Jane Foundation brings hope to address these problems.

 About Carolyn Jane